bdietz/dlf-checklist/PITCHME.md

 Bertha Chang | Sonoe Nakasone
 Note: Collaboration with Bertha and Sonoe, as well as others on RDC
 ---
-@title[Research Data Committee]
+@title[RDC approach]
 ### Research Data Committee
-- Core team with rotating membership
-- Draws from across Libraries
-- Extends expertise beyond specialists
-Note: The Libraries RDC has been operating in an organized way since 2011.
-Functional roles from across the Libraries are represented on the committee, which includes a core team.
-One rationale to this approach is to extend expertise beyond the core team to librarians who interact with research data, and who can offer their perspectives to the committee.
----
-@title[RDC approach]
-### Targeted and Nimble
+- Targeted and nimble approach
 - DMPs, workshops, copyright, promotion, and compliance
 - Focused on supporting researchers up to the point of grant application
 - Looking for strategic way to assist researchers with what happened post-award
-Note: The work of the RDC has focused on supporting researchers up to the point of their grant application, and has focused on a DMP review service and internal workshops.
-With our DMP becoming more mature and more active, there's been a desire to offer services to researchers manage their data post-award.
+Note: The Libraries RDC has been operating in an organized way since 2011.
+The committee consists of a core team supplemented with members who rotate off and on on 3 year terms.
+The work of the RDC has been targeted and nimble, and has featured a DMP review service and internal workshops.
+The focus of the work has been on supporting researchers up to the point of their grant application.
+As our DMP service has becoming more mature and more active, there's been a desire to offer services to researchers that would help with their management of their data post-award.
 ---
 @title[Post-Award Checklist]
 ### Post-Award Checklist
-Note: One tool we've recently developed is what we call, simply, a "Post Award Checklist"
+Note: The tool we've recently developed is what we call a "Post Award Checklist"
 ---
 @title[Checklist]
 ### Why a checklist for researchers?